Generic Name: Oxaliplatin (ocks-AL-ih-PLAT-in)

 Trade Name: Eloxatin®

-How is this drug used?
-Oxaliplatin, in combination with the drugs fluoruoracil and leucovorin, is FDA approved for the treatment of advanced colon or rectal cancer.
+How is Eloxatin used?
+Eloxatin, in combination with the drugs fluoruoracil and leucovorin, is FDA approved for the treatment of advanced colon or rectal cancer.
 It is important for patients to remember that physicians have the ability to prescribe medication for conditions other than those for which the drug has been approved by the FDA.
 Patients who have received a prescription of this drug for a condition other than which it is approved may wish to discuss this issue with their physician.

 What is the mechanism of action?
-Oxaliplatin belongs to a class of drugs called alkylating agents.
-Oxaliplatin produces its anti-cancer effects by causing a chemical reaction that damages the DNA in a cell.
-The DNA damage caused by oxaliplatin results in cellular death.
+Eloxatin belongs to a class of drugs called alkylating agents.
+Eloxatin produces its anti-cancer effects by causing a chemical reaction that damages the DNA in a cell.
+The DNA damage caused by Eloxatin results in cellular death.

-What are the common (occur in 30% or more of patients) side effects of treatment with oxaliplatin?
+What are the common (occur in 30% or more of patients) side effects of treatment with Eloxatin?

 • Numbness or tingling of the hands or feet – this condition may be exacerbated by exposure to the cold